 ||Indicates the resource width in physical pixels (in other words the intrinsic size of an image).|

-Accept-Encoding header defines the acceptable content-encoding, mainly supported compression.
-The value is a q-factor list, like
+Accept-Encoding header defines the acceptable content encoding (supported compressions).
+The value is a q-factor list (e.g.,

-Compressing HTTP messages is one of the most important way to improve the performance of a Web site, it shrinks the size of the data transmitted and makes better use of the available bandwidth; browsers always send this header and the server should be configured to abide to it and use compression.
+Compressing HTTP messages is one of the most important ways to improve the performance of a website.
+It shrinks the size of the data transmitted and makes better use of the available bandwidth.
+Browsers always send this header and the server should be configured to use compression.

-Accept-Language header is used to indicate the language preference of the user, as a list of value with a quality factors, like
+Accept-Language header is used to indicate the language preference of the user.
+It's a list of values with quality factors (e.g.,

-de, en;q=0.7.
-A different value is set according the language of the graphical interface but most browsers allow setting different language preferences.
+"de, en;q=0.7").
+A default value is often set according to the language of the graphical interface of the user agent, but most browsers allow different language preferences to be set.

-Due to the configuration-based entropy increase, a modified value can be used to fingerprinting of the user, it is not recommended to change it and a Web site cannot trust this value to reflect the actual wish of the user.
-Site-designers must not be over-zealous by using language detection via this header as it can lead to a poor user experience:
+Due to the configuration-based entropy increase, a modified value can be used to fingerprint the user.
+It's not recommended to change it and a website can't trust this value to reflect the actual intention of the user.
+It's best for site designers to avoid using language detection via this header as it can lead to a poor user experience.

-- They should always provide a way to overcome the server-chosen language, e.g., by providing small links near the top of the page.
-Most user-agents provide a default value for the
+- They should always provide a way to override the server-chosen language, e.g., by providing a language menu on the site.
+Most user agents provide a default value for the

-- Once a user has overridden the server-chosen language, a site should no longer use language detection and should stick with the explicitly-chosen language..
-In other words, only entry pages of a site should select the proper language using this header.
+- Once a user has overridden the server-chosen language, a site should no longer use language detection and should stick with the explicitly chosen language.
+In other words, only entry pages for a site should use this header to select the proper language.

-Though there are legitimate uses of this header for selecting content, it is considered bad practice to rely on it to define what features are supported by the user agent.
-Instead try to use in priority feature-oriented object detection.
+Note: Though there are legitimate uses of this header for selecting content, it's considered bad practice to rely on it to define what features are supported by the user agent.

 User-Agent header identifies the browser sending the request.
 This string may contain a space-separated list of product tokens and comments.